ymolists/website/src/routes/blog/devxconf-wrap.md

 As part of Gitpod's [Open-Source Sustainability Fund initiative](/blog/gitpod-open-source-sustainability-fund/) attendees of the DevX Conf [were able to decide where $10,000 USD of funds](https://devxconf.org/opensource) (the profits from DevX Conf plus an additional donation by Gitpod) were to be distributed.
 We thought long and hard about _what_ projects to include in the competition and pondered about:

 - **what exactly is digital infrastructure?**
-- **what tools are relied upon by developers everyday that are built and maintained almost exclusively by unpaid volunteers?**.
+- **what tools are relied upon by developers every day that are built and maintained almost exclusively by unpaid volunteers?**.

-After some dialectical thinking the answer became clear: projects built by unpaid voltuneers in the category of [linters](<https://en.wikipedia.org/wiki/Lint_(software)>) and [language server protocol](https://langserver.org/) implementations.
+After some dialectical thinking, the answer became clear: projects built by unpaid volunteers in the category of [linters](<https://en.wikipedia.org/wiki/Lint_(software)>) and [language server protocol](https://langserver.org/) implementations.

 Over the last month Gitpod has been emailing maintainers and distributing the funds.